sohaveaniceday/wdi-project-1/README.md

 ## Wins and Blockers

-A huge win was building the game itself, and really pushing the limits of what I had learnt so far, especially with more complex CSS3 and jQuery.
-I am also very happy with the amount of replay value I feel the game has.

-I think the biggest blocker was coming up with how I would keep track of all the various different stats and character data.
-There was so much important information the game needs to be able to run without encountering bugs that at first I was a bit lost with it all.
-Once I had come up with storing it into a series of useful objects I was then able to put those objects in to appropriate arrays and it became much simpler to know where each piece of data was stored.
-I think this project really cemented my core knowledge of JavaScript especially array methods because of this.
+A huge win was creating the game and CPU logic.
+It took great lengths to create concrete logic that wouldn't break after numerous tests and implement smart computer AI.
+I was also proud that I managed to achieve this with Vanilla Javascript (rather than relying on frameworks like jQuery).
+I am also proud of how the styling turned out and how professional it looks.
+People even mentioned that they thought it was an official game - which was a huge complement!

+The biggest blockers were defence placement logic and computer logic.
+I feel my code could be refactored greatly as some logic feels like it repeats itself.
+The challenge was that I didn't want to refactor if there was any chance of it breaking the entire code.
+However, I heavily refactored the ship placement code into numerous functions, all given very descriptive names, to help with readability.
+Going back to that code was a lot easier once this had been done.
+These challenges really cemented my knowledge of Javascript - particularly for and while loops and classes.
 ___

 ## Future Features